The 3 dangers, trials and tribulations of mushroom hunting in France:

 Except for a knife, tools of any kind are frowned upon when mushroom gathering.
 And if you’re going to get a knife, you might as well get the right kind of knife- a sharp one with a curved blade.

-Opinel and Laguiole are two French companies which make knives specifically for mushroom hunting.
+Opinel and Laguiole are two French companies that make knives specifically for mushroom hunting.

-Laguiole’s multi-function mushroom knife has 2 blades- a long one and shorter curved one, a corkscrew, bottle and can opener and small brush to remove soil from harvested mushrooms.
+You might know Laguiole for its knives and corkscrew.
+But Laguiole also makes a multi-function mushroom knife has 2 blades- a long one and shorter curved one, a corkscrew, a bottle and can opener and small brush to remove soil from harvested mushrooms.

 Clothing and shoes to protect yourself